 Time Doctor includes a feature that prompts employees to confirm that they are still working when they’ve been idle on their computers.
 If they do not answer the prompt, the Time Doctor will automatically stop tracking their time.

 While this feature can be helpful, it has also caused inaccurate time keeping and stress for employees that perform work-adjacent tasks outside of their workstation.
-It may also unfairly dock time for employees that are taking bathroom breaks, watching training videos, attending meetings, and other tasks that don’t require keyboard and mouse movement.
+It may also unfairly dock time for employees that are taking bathroom breaks, paid lunch breaks, watching training videos, attending meetings, and other tasks that don’t require keyboard and mouse activity.

 Workpuls provides employee time tracking and activity monitoring features that are similar to Time Doctor’s.